yogeshhegde/processor-sdk-doc/source/linux/How_to_Guides/Target/How_to_mmcsd_boot_emmc_uda.rst

 **Flash eMMC UDA**

-Mount the new "boot" partition and copy the bootloader binaries to the new partition as shown :ref:`here <mmc-flash-emmc-uda-boot>`.
-Mount the new "root" partition and copy the rootfs to the parititon as shown :ref:`here <mmc-flash-emmc-uda-root>`
+Mount the new "boot" partition and copy the boot loader binaries to the new partition as shown :ref:`here <mmc-flash-emmc-uda-boot>`.
+Mount the new "root" partition and copy the rootfs to the partition as shown :ref:`here <mmc-flash-emmc-uda-root>`

 MMCSD boot configuration from eMMC UDA
 ======================================